spectrocloud/librarium/docs/docs-content/clusters/pcg/manage-pcg/create-manage-node-pool.md

 :::info

-Other private cloud providers, such as MAAS and OpenStack, do not have the ability to create additional node pools.
-You can manage where compute nodes are deployed by using the native placement capabilities provided by the private cloud provider such as tags, availability zones, or regions.
+Other private cloud providers, such as MAAS and OpenStack, do not have the ability for you to create additional node pools.
+You can manage where compute nodes are deployed using the native placement capabilities provided by the private cloud provider, such as tags, availability zones, or regions.
+Unlike VMware vSphere, these other private cloud providers natively support IPAM and DHCP.

 :::